The ten Commandments were written by God on two tables of blue stone and they were given to Moses on Mt. Sinai.

 God does not say, "do not take drugs" but he does tell us to honor the body where He lives and which He gave us at an enormous sacrifice.

-In 1999, I remember talking to a Christian girl who said that the Bible does not stop her from sleeping around with many men because she is still single.
+In 1999, I spoke to a Christian girl who said that the Bible does not stop her from sleeping around with many men because she is still single.

 In her thinking the commandment is against adultery - therefore it is for married people only.